-Participating policies issued by Sun Life before its Conversion are accounted for separately, by territory, from policies issued by Sun Life after its Conversion.
-Similarly, participating policies issued by Clarica before its Conversion are accounted for separately from policies issued by Clarica after its Conversion.
+Participating policies are accounted for separately by territory as outlined in the Participating Account Management Policy.
+Within the Canadian territory, participating policies issued by Sun Life before its Conversion are accounted for separately from policies issued by Sun Life after its Conversion, and participating policies issued by Clarica before its Conversion are accounted for separately from policies issued by Clarica after its Conversion.

 The assets and earnings of the pre-Conversion blocks of participating business that are specified by the terms of the Conversion plans of Sun Life and Clarica are exclusively for the benefit of the participating policies in the applicable pre-Conversion block.
 (These blocks of participating business are referred to as "Closed Blocks".)
 Earnings include all sources of gain and loss including those related to experience factors such as investment returns, mortality, policy surrender, expenses, and taxes (these and other applicable factors are referred to as "Experience Factors").
+The dividends are generated by the differences between the actual levels of experience and the assumed levels of experience for these Experience Factors.
+Since actual levels of experience cannot be known in advance, dividends cannot be guaranteed.
+Experience can improve or deteriorate over time and, as a result, dividends may be increased or reduced.

-The amount of dividends distributed generally reflects changes in experience, by Closed Block, over time, as adjusted to maintain consistency in distribution from one period to another.
-This is done with the objectives of ensuring no unnecessary build-up or deficiency in surplus and exhausting the assets in the Closed Block over the lifetime of the business in the Closed Block.
+The amount of dividends distributed generally reflects changes in experience, by Closed Block, over time, which may be smoothed to provide greater consistency in the amount of dividends distributed from one period to another.
+This is done with the objective of ensuring no unnecessary build-up or deficiency, while distributing the assets in the Closed Block over the lifetime of the business in the Closed Block.

-Dividends on pre-Conversion participating policies that are not in Closed Blocks are determined as required by the terms of the Conversion plans or are determined in the same manner as dividends on participating policies issued after Conversion.
+Dividends on pre-Conversion participating policies that are not in Closed Blocks (i.e. Malta and Other Foreign) are determined as required by the terms of the Conversion plans or are determined in the same manner as dividends on participating policies issued after Conversion.

-Dividends on participating policies issued after Conversion are distributed from the earnings of the post-Conversion participating business consisting of those policies.
+Dividends on post-Conversion participating policies are distributed from the earnings of the post-Conversion participating business consisting of those policies.
 Earnings include all sources of gain and loss including those related to Experience Factors.
-The amount of dividends distributed generally reflects changes in the experience of the post-Conversion participating business, over time, as adjusted to maintain consistency in distribution from one period to another, the growth of that business, the need to retain a portion of earnings to support the business, and the overall capital adequacy position of the Company.
+The dividends are generated by the differences between the actual levels of experience and the assumed levels of experience for these Experience Factors.
+Since actual levels of experience cannot be known in advance, dividends cannot be guaranteed.
+Experience can improve or deteriorate over time and, as a result, dividends may be increased or reduced.
+The amount of dividends distributed generally reflects changes in the experience of the post-Conversion participating business, over time, which may be smoothed to provide greater consistency in the amount of dividend distributed from one period to another.
+In addition, the Company retains a portion of earnings as a permanent contribution to surplus as described in the Participating Account Management Policy.